syncfusion-content/maui-docs/MAUI/PDF-Viewer/Stamps.md

 ### Add standard stamps

-There are 18 standard stamp types are available in the `SfPdfViewer` that are most commonly used in documents.
+There are 18 standard stamp types are available in the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) that are most commonly used in documents.
 The appropriate standard stamp type can be selected from the [StampType](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.StampType.html) enumeration.

-The following example explains how to create a [Approved](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.StampType.html#Syncfusion_Maui_PdfViewer_StampType_Approved) standard stamp and add it to the first page of a PDF document using the [AddAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AddAnnotation_Syncfusion_Maui_PdfViewer_Annotation_) method of the `SfPdfViewer`.
+The following example explains how to create a [Approved](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.StampType.html#Syncfusion_Maui_PdfViewer_StampType_Approved) standard stamp and add it to the first page of a PDF document using the [AddAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AddAnnotation_Syncfusion_Maui_PdfViewer_Annotation_) method of the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html).

 {% tabs %}
 {% highlight C# %}